joaoprl/LightSwitch/README.md

 # Light Switch
 This project uses [hidapi] to communicate with an usb-relay that is connected to a lamp.

-In how many ways can a programmer switch on a lightbulb?

-### Setup
-TODO: add image describing the setup

 ### Software dependencies
 * [Python2.7]
 	* [pyalsaaudio](https://github.com/larsimmisch/pyalsaaudio/#installation)